We have access to some of the best anti-ageing health supplements on the market, promising all sorts of miracles. So where to start?

 Your body’s collagen production naturally begins to slow around age 30.
 But lifestyle factors – like smoking, high sugar intake and excessive sun exposure – also contribute to its depletion.

 To support your body’s collagen production, eat foods high in its building-block amino acids like red meat (occasionally), chicken and fish.
-You can also take a dietary supplement – we like Biogen Peptan Collagen in Grape, R309,95 for 320g.
+You can also take a dietary supplement – we love the Dose & Co Dairy Free Collagen Creamer, R479 at Superbalist and Takealot.
+It comes in caramel or vanilla, gives a gorgeous creamy cap to your morning coffee and is so easy to use!

 A study by the American Academy of Dermatology has also suggested that foods high in vitamin C can help to reduce the appearance of fine lines and wrinkles.